First Line Naturopathic Cancer Therapies

 Enhancing quality of life

 Reducing side effects resulting from treatment

 It should be noted that much of the research done on vitamin C has been done on cells or in animal models.
 However, in recent years human studies have been performed and the results have been promising.

-Dr. Rubin, our senior physician and medical director is a world leader in the use of IVC and recently published an article (click here to read the PubMed article) detailing benefits of IVC in the supportive care of cancer patients.
-Many years of clinical practice and use in thousands of patients has further confirmed that this therapy provides numerous benefits.
+Dr. Rubin, our senior physician, and medical director is a world leader in the use of IVC and recently published an article (click here to read the PubMed article) detailing benefits of IVC in the supportive care of cancer patients.
+Many years of clinical practice and use in thousands of patients have further confirmed that this therapy provides numerous benefits.